-Remuneration Type Fixed Remuneration Variable / At-Risk Remuneration Component Total Fixed Remuneration (TFR) Short Term I ncentive (STI) Long Term Incentive (LTI) Delivery Deliver ed in cash Delivered in shares Composition Base salary plus superannuation 50% of STI outcomes paid in cash after financial year Outcomes based on a combination of business performance and personal measures Subject to clawback and overarching Board discretion 50% of STI outcomes deferred as shares Outcomes based on a combination of business performance and personal measures Half of deferred shares are restricted for one year and the other half for two years Subject to clawback and overarching Board discretion Rights with a 3 year vesting period and one year holding lock Outcomes based on ROCE, comparative cost position and strategic performance Subject to clawback and overarching Board discretion Link with strategic objectives Set to attract, retain, motivate and reward high quality executive talent to deliver on the Company's strategy Designed to: align interests of shareholders and Executives through an appropriate level of "at risk" pay; reward for increasing shareholder value by meeting or exceeding Company and individual objectives; and support the financial and strategic direction of the business through performance measures.
+Remuneration Type Fixed Remuneration Va riable / At-Risk Remunera Long Term Incentive (LTI) Component Total Fixed Remuneration (TFR) Short Term I Delivery Delivere ed in cash Delivered in shares Composition - Base salary plus superannuation 50% of STI outcomes paid in cash after financial year Outcomes based on a combination of business performance and personal measures Subject to clawback and overarching Board discretion 50% of STI outcomes deferred as shares Outcomes based on a combination of business performance and personal measures Half of deferred shares are restricted for one year and the other half for two years Subject to clawback and overarching Board discretion Rights with a 3 year vesting period and one year holding lock Outcomes based on ROCE, comparative cost position and strategic performance Subject to clawback and overarching Board discretion Link with strategic objectives Set to attract, retain, motivate and reward high quality executive talent to deliver on the Company's strategy - align interests of shareholders and Executives through an appropriate level of "at risk" pay; - reward for increasing shareholder value by meeting or exceeding Company and individual objectives; and - support the financial and strategic direction of the business through performance measures.
 Large proportion subject to Group and business unit financial targets.
 Non-financial targets aligned to core values, including safety and key strategic and growth objectives.
 Designed to encourage Executives to focus on the key performance drivers which underpin the Company's strategy to deliver long term growth in shareholder value.

-$The \ diagram \ below \ illustrates \ how \ the \ different \ components \ of \ remuneration \ are \ delivered \ over \ a \ three \ year \ cycle.$
+The diagram below illustrates how the different components of remuneration are delivered over a three year cycle.

 FY2016 FY2017 FY2018 FY2019 FY2020

+Colomi Salary

-Salary Salary Paid during the year
+Salary Paid during the year

-STI Performance Period (12 months) 50% Cash 25% Deferred Shares (12 months) 25% Deferred Sh (24 months) ares
+STI Performance Period 50% 25% Deferred Shares 25% Deferred Shares

+311 (12 months) Cash (12 months) (24 months)

-Performance Period
+Perf ormance Period

-LTI Vesting Period post-grant (Performance Rights) (3 years) Restricted Sh (12 months
+LTI Vesting Period post-grant (Performance Rights) Restricted S hares

+(3 years) (12 mont ns)